Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Parametric Multistage Stochastic Optimization Problems

-This mapping returns the value of the objective function $\Phi$ together with the value of the gradient of the objective (when it exists) to apply iterative optimization steps with respect to the parameter $p$.
-For this reason, we intentionally keep the parameter apart from the state variables.\footnote{See however \S\ref{sec:experimental_assessment_based_on_SDDP} where a first-order oracle is computed thanks to SDDP with the extended state variable~$(x,p)$.}
+This mapping returns the value of the objective function $\Phi$ together with the value of the gradient of the objective (when it exists) to apply iterative optimization steps for solving the PMSOP~\eqref{eq:parametric_multistage_problem}.
+The theoretical backbone of such an oracle --- conditions for the differentiability of $\Phi$, formulas to compute $\nabla \Phi$ --- is the topic of Sect.~\ref{sec:differentiable_convex_value_functions}.

+For the sake of comparison, we also consider in~\S\ref{sec:first_order_methods_SDDP} an alternative first-order oracle based on Stochastic Dual Dynamic Programming (SDDP, \cite{pereira1991multi}).
+Here, the state extension~\eqref{eq:extended_dynamics}, namely $\statebis_t = \np{\state_t, y_t}= \np{\state_t, \param}$ for $t \in \ic{0, \horizon}$, is necessary for SDDP to compute subgradients in the extended dual space $\STATE \times \PARAM$ which, in turn, can serve to compute a subgradient of~$\Phi$.

+We expect the computational burden of both approaches --- treating $\param$ apart from the state or not --- to be dependent on the data of the PMSOP.
+An illustrative numerical test case in day-ahead power scheduling is presented in~Sect.~\ref{sec:day_ahead_problem}.

-\section{Gradient of a convex parametric value function}
+\section{Gradient of a Convex Parametric Value Function}